Donders-Institute/data-streamer/streamer-agent/streamer-agent-opm-1.0/README.md

 - subject number `{SUB}`
 - session number `{SES}`

-The file (and the associated channels file) is then uploaded to the steamer-ftp server in the destination directory
+The file (and its associated channels file) is uploaded to the steamer-ftp server in the destination directory

 ```
 /project/3055060.02/raw/{YEAR}/{DATE}/{PRJ}/sub-{SUB}/ses-opm{SES}